-1967 Stage and film legend Vivien Leigh dies today at age 54.
-Winning an Academy Award for her star-making performance as Scarlett O'Hara in the film Gone With the Wind, Leigh also starred as Blanche DuBois in the Laurence Olivier-directed London premiere of A Streetcar Named Desire, a role she repeated on film.
-Among her other stage credits was the 1963 musical version of Tovarich.
+1967 Stage and film legend Vivien Leigh dies at age 54.
+Winner of an Academy Award for her star-making performance as Scarlett O'Hara in the film Gone With the Wind, Leigh also starred as Blanche DuBois in the Laurence Olivier-directed London premiere of A Streetcar Named Desire, a role she repeated on film.
+Among her other stage credits was the 1963 musical Tovarich.

 1980 Twenty years after he was crowned King Arthur to Julie Andrews' Guenevere, Richard Burton takes on the role once more in a revival of Camelot.
 The musical by Alan Jay Lerner and Frederick Loewe plays at Lincoln Center's New York State Theatre and co-stars Christine Ebersole as the Lady to Burton's King.

 1982 A stage adaptation of the film musical Seven Brides for Seven Brothers opens to withering reviews on Broadway.
 The cast pickets The New York Times, but to no avail.
-The production will close after just 5 performances.
+The production closes after just 5 performances.
 Featured in the cast are Debby Boone and David Carroll.

-2000 Playwright Rob Ackerman's new play Tabletop that deals with the much ado'd business of television commercials begins performances tonight Off Off-Broadway.
-The Working Theatre presentation would receive critical and audience acceptance and earned an Off-Broadway run at the American Place Theatre.
+2000 Playwright Rob Ackerman's new play Tabletop that deals with the much ado'd business of television commercials begins performances Off-Off-Broadway.
+The Working Theatre presentation receives critical and audience acceptance and later transfers to an Off-Broadway run at the American Place Theatre.

 2002 Harlem Song, George C. Wolfe's revue tracing the social and musical history of New York's Harlem neighborhood, opens at the legendary Apollo Theatre on 125th Street.

 2004 William Finn and Rachel Sheinkin collaborate on a new musical that has its debut at the Barrington Stage Company.
-Within a year The 25th Annual Putnam County Spelling Bee will move to Off-Broadway, then to Broadway, where it will win Tony Awards for Best Book of a Musical and Best Featured Actor in a Musical (Dan Fogler).
+Within a year The 25th Annual Putnam County Spelling Bee moves to Off-Broadway, then to Broadway, where it wins Tony Awards for Best Book of a Musical and Best Featured Actor in a Musical (Dan Fogler).